Rent To Own Pros and Cons | Is It Worth It?

 Rent to Own Pros for Sellers

-1. Premium Monthly Income
+1. The Payment Structure Offers Premium Monthly Income

 As a seller in a rent to own arrangement, you receive above-market rent during the term — because the buyer-tenant’s payment usually includes a rent credit portion above standard market rent.
 Improved cash flow can be a meaningful advantage over a traditional rental, especially with a 1-5 year term in a slower market where selling quickly for top dollar isn’t guaranteed.